When planning vegan meals or menus, the goal is to make them not only tasty but:

 2. Add variety and flavour to meals by including other optional ingredients such as:

-- Additional vegetables – eg. mushrooms, eggplant, beetroot, onions, seaweed, sprouts, bamboo shoots etc.
+- Additional vegetables – like, mushrooms, eggplant, beetroot, onions, seaweed, sprouts, bamboo shoots etc.

 - Herbs and spices – fresh or dried such as basil, oregano, coriander, garlic, ginger, chilli, pepper, mustard seeds etc. Use liberally.